hamsternipples/nosedocs/questions-for-abraham.md

 ### 2020-04-05 19:??

 esther was having difficuly reading the cards. however, from my experience, I find this to be unlikely. for me, the more connected I am, the more clarity my eyesight seems to have. does abraham unfocus (blur) esther's eyes because if she were to actually see with the clarity of that much connction, she would be mind-blown by the beauty of even the most mundane details, and this would take her out of the dream-like state she's in?
+I believe it is likely blurred.

+#### I feel like...

+probably abraham isn't blurring her vision. it's probably the network operators that feel that anytime someone has a lot of connection (DMT) then it needs to be controlled.
+I'll continue on with further questions in the future. cause, it begs the quesion, why is it necessary to blur our vision when we're connected?
+I feel like it's to ensure that we're not capable of visually creating 3d objects in space with our imagination.. anyway..

+### 2020-04-05 19:??

-I believe it is likely blurred. so that brings me to the followup: the other thing I've noticed is that my eyesight is a product of how much resistance (how much contradictory vibration) I'm offereing in relation to who I relly am.
+that brings me to the followup: the other thing I've noticed is that my eyesight is a product of how much resistance (how much contradictory vibration) I'm offereing in relation to who I relly am.
 I have noticed on drug experiences, when I boost my DMT levels without releasing resistance, my vision improves, yet I feel a very strong "swooning" sensation, as if I'm "stepping back" or getting pulled sidways into a swirling vortex. this seems to happen because there is so much extra physical detail that my brain kind of overloads, as it's not yet used to that faster speed. if her vision weren't blurred would she feel constantly feel that overwheming sensation of so much detail?

 ### 2020-04-05 19:??